 This routine takes 7 minutes and highlights 7 exercises which place your body in 7 powerful positions to increase the hormone regulating, muscle building, and body lengthening power that exercise can contribute to your body changing goals.

-Get this workout delivered to your inbox with detailed instructions and pictures on how to perform each exercise (sign up below).
+Download THIS document to receive detailed instructions and pictures on how to perform each exercise.
 Remember, only 7 minutes a day!

 Integrate powerful poses into your daily routine to maximize your efforts towards better posture, a stronger body, and a healthy body weight.
 As mom used to day… “sit up straight!”.